paragonie/paseto/docs/RFC/paseto.md

 # Intended Use-Cases for PASETO

-Like JWTs, PASETOs are intended to be single-use tokens, as there is no build-in mechanism to prevent replay attacks within the token lifetime.
+Like JWTs, PASETOs are intended to be single-use tokens, as there is no built-in mechanism to prevent replay attacks within the token lifetime.

 * **local** tokens are intended for tamper-resistant encrypted cookies or HTTP request parameters.
 A resonable example would be long-term authentication